AlternativeInvesting.com

 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Republic is often better for investors who want a broader mix of private opportunities, while StartEngine is stronger for users primarily comparing startup deal flow at scale.
+Republic is often better for investors who want a broader set of private-investing options.
+StartEngine is better for users who mainly care about startup deal flow and want a larger retail crowdfunding marketplace.

 FactorRepublicStartEngine